-Wondering when involuntary termination would occur?
-Or what the difference is between an involuntary and voluntary termination?
-It’s easy to get the two confused, but this quick guide will help clarify everything, which is crucial, given that employees must know exactly where they stand after being terminated.
+Wondering when involuntary termination would occur, or what the difference is between an involuntary and voluntary termination?
+It’s easy to get the two types of terminations confused, but this quick guide will help clarify everything, which is crucial, given that employees must know exactly where they stand after being terminated.

 Let’s start with the fundamentals first.
 What is a voluntary termination?
-A voluntary termination happens when someone makes a choice that affects their employment at a company.
+A voluntary termination happens when someone makes a choice that affects their employment at a company (i.e. employee-initiated terminations), and it can also be a mutual termination.
 For example, an employee can choose to leave and work another job, retire, or take up a voluntary layoff offer.

-Involuntary termination, on the other hand, occurs when an employer lays off, dismisses, or fires an employee/ the business has decided to sever the employment relationship.
+One of the biggest differences between voluntary and involuntary termination is that the latter occurs when an employer lays off, dismisses, or fires an employee or when the business decides to sever the employment relationship.
 If the employee has been constructively dismissed and forced to resign, this may also be involuntary termination.

 How an employee is dismissed will affect the compensation and benefits they receive post-employment.

-On the other hand, if a person has voluntarily terminated their contract, it is likely they will not receive unemployment benefits.
+On the other hand, if a person voluntarily terminates their contract, it is likely they will not receive unemployment benefits.
 This makes sense – people who terminate voluntarily likely have other arrangements lined up, so the company does not have to seek protection.

 An employer can involuntarily terminate an employment contract ‘with cause’ by firing an employee or ‘without cause’ by laying off an employee.
 An employee can also involuntarily terminate their contract if they are constructively dismissed or forced to resign.